-Below is a listing of programs for middle school students and parents.
-Programs are conducted by a variety of Carnegie Mellon Faculty and Staff.
+Below is a listing of programs for middle school students and parents conducted by Carnegie Mellon Faculty, Students and Staff.
 Click on each program link for contact and general information.

 A variety of camps and clinics are offered each summer.
 Programs include FITT Camp for children aged 7-14, soccer camp for children ages 5-14, Learn to Swim Classes and more!Phone: (412) 268-1236